 How Frontrun Works

-Frontrun provides three approaches for controlling thread interleaving.
+Frontrun provides four approaches for controlling thread interleaving.
 They operate at different levels of granularity and make different trade-offs between interpretability, coverage, and the kinds of bugs they can find.

 DPOR (Systematic Exploration)